Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 Source: S&P Capital IQ.
 Total score = number of passes.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Costco and Wal-Mart.
-Motley Fool newsletter services have recommended buying shares of Amazon.com, PriceSmart, Wal-Mart, Netflix, and Costco, as well as creating a diagonal call position in Wal-Mart.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Amazon.com, Best Buy, Costco, and Staples, as well as having options positions on Green Mountain Coffee Roasters.
+Motley Fool newsletter services recommend Amazon.com, Best Buy, Costco, Green Mountain, and Staples.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.